-Guarantor is also the General Contractor or provides the guaranty only during the construction period, and is not a Principal of the Applicant, Developer or Affiliate of the Development Owner) Housing Tax Credits in an aggregate amount greater than \$3 million in a single Application Round.
-Any Supplemental Allocation of credits awarded to such parties will carry a designated, elevated value of \$1.50 not to exceed \$2.00 for every \$1.00 Supplemental Allocation awarded when calculating the \$3 million maximum for all 2022 Applications.
-2023 Applications, with this elevated value to be determined by the Department no later than December 1, 2022.
+(a) Credit Amount (Competitive HTC Only). (§2306.6711(b)) The Board may not award or allocate to an Applicant, Developer, Affiliate, or Guarantor (unless the Guarantor is also the General Contractor or provides the guaranty only during the construction period, and is not a Principal of the Applicant, Developer or Affiliate of the Development Owner) Housing Tax Credits in an aggregate amount greater than \$3 million in a single Application Round.
+Any Supplemental Allocation of credits awarded to such parties will carry a designated, elevated value not to exceed \$2.00 for every \$1.00 Supplemental Allocation awarded when calculating the \$3 million maximum for all 2023 Applications, with this elevated value to be determined by the Department no later than December 1, 2022.
 Prior to posting the agenda for the last Board meeting in June, an Applicant that has Applications pending for more than \$3 million in credit may notify staff in writing or by email of the Application(s) they will not pursue in order to bring their request within the \$3 million cap.
 Any other Applications they do not wish to pursue will remain on the waiting list if not otherwise terminated.
-If the Applicant has not made this self-selection by this date, staff will first select the Application(s) that will enable the Department to comply with the state and federal non-profit set-asides, and will then select the highest scoring Application, including consideration of tie-breakers if there are tied scores.
+If the Applicant has not made this selfselection by this date, staff will first select the Application(s) that will enable the Department to comply with the state and federal non-profit set-asides, and will then select the highest scoring Application, including consideration of tie-breakers if there are tied scores.
 The Application(s) that does not meet Department criteria will not be reviewed unless the Applicant withdraws an Application that is eligible for an award and has been reviewed.
 All entities that are under common Control are Affiliates.
 For purposes of determining the \$3 million limitation, a Person is not deemed to be an Applicant, Developer, Affiliate, or Guarantor solely because it:

-- (1) Raises or provides equity; - (2) Provides "qualified commercial financing"; - (3) Is a Qualified Nonprofit Organization or other not-for-profit entity that is providing solely loan funds, grant funds or social services; or - (4) Receives fees as a consultant or advisor that do not exceed \$200,000. - (b) Maximum Request Limit (Competitive HTC Only).
+(1) Raises or provides equity;

+(2) Provides "qualified commercial financing";

+(3) Is a Qualified Nonprofit Organization or other not-for-profit entity that is providing solely loan funds, grant funds or social services; or

+(4) Receives fees as a consultant or advisor that do not exceed \$200,000.

+(b) Maximum Request Limit (Competitive HTC Only).
 For any given Development, an Applicant may not request more than 150% of the credit amount available in the subregion based on estimates released by the Department on December 1, or \$2,000,000 whichever is less.
-In addition, for Elderly Developments in a Uniform State Service Region containing a county with a population that exceeds one million, the request may not exceed the final amount published on the Department's website after the annual release of the Internal Revenue Service notice regarding the credit ceiling (2306.6711(h)); Supplemental Allocations made from the 20222023 ceiling to

-Elderly Developments in such tracts will be included in calculating the allocated Elderly credits in that region, thereby reducing the available credits for Elderly Developments in that region for 20222023 Competitive HTC Applications.- For all Applications, the Department will consider the amount in the funding request of the pre-application and Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the underwriting process.
+In addition, for Elderly Developments in a Uniform State Service Region containing a county with a population that exceeds one million, the request may not exceed the final amount published on the Department's website after the annual release of the Internal Revenue Service notice regarding the credit ceiling (2306.6711(h)); Supplemental Allocations made from the 2023 ceiling to Elderly Developments in such tracts will be included in calculating the allocated Elderly credits in that region, thereby reducing the available credits for Elderly Developments in that region for 2023 Competitive HTC Applications.
+For all Applications, the Department will consider the amount in the funding request of the pre-application and Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the underwriting process.
 Regardless of the credit amount requested or any subsequent changes to the request made by staff, the Board may not award to any individual Development more than \$2 million in a single Application Round. (§2306.6711(b)).